 Finance professionals and attorneys who want to explore the latest issues, technologies, and policies driving financial fraud around the world.

 The program fee is $750 per person with a pre-sale of $500 until March 10, 2019.
 Proceeds will be used by UC Berkeley to build a new institute for the study of financial fraud.
-Discounts will also be available for alumni and scholarships are available for students and others with financial hardships.
+Discounts will also be available for alumni and scholarships are available for students.

 Please contact email@example.com for more information.